 In addition to providing important scientific data, banding has offered a unique way for children and adults at NBNC to connect with birds.
 Hundreds of children and adults have attended banding demonstrations, getting an up-close look at how scientists study birds.
 Some kids even helped release birds, a privilege that has inspired awe, curiosity, and a greater consciousness of how extraordinary birds are.

 Blog posts about songbird banding:

 The public has also been invited to observe banding both in Montpelier and Shelburne.
-To date, over 150 people have visited the banding stations to learn about and see owls.
+To date, over 400 people have visited the banding stations to learn about and see owls.
+When catching owls, visitors observe the process of birds being banded, measured, and released.
 In between owls, guests have a chance to experience the outdoors after dark.
-Wildlife abounds in the night forest, and we’ve seen many wonderful creatures on our late nights outside: skunk, opossum, barred owl, coyote, gray treefrog, porcupine, beaver… and shooting stars.
+Wildlife abounds in the night forest, and we’ve seen many wonderful creatures on our late nights outside: skunk, opossum, barred owl, great horned owl, coyote, gray treefrog, porcupine, beaver… and shooting stars.
 And most importantly, visitors get a chance to see science in action and deepen their understanding of and appreciation for the natural world.

 Blog posts about owl banding:

-If you are interested in observing or participating in either owl banding or songbird banding, please contact Larry.
+If you are interested in observing or participating in either owl banding or songbird banding, please contact Chip .